 “It’s kind of weird.
 [The right-wing media’s] basic allegation is that she wasn’t poor enough, and this comes from a conservative movement that basically hates poor people and certainly discourages poor single moms,” Boehlert said.
 He said the sexist attacks against Davis in Texas were just one example in a long history of double-standards in media coverage of female politicians and political candidates.

-And as the historic Supreme Court case Roe v.
+Further, as the historic Supreme Court case Roe v.
 Wade celebrates its 41st anniversary this week, women are still struggling for abortion rights, independence and equality in the state where the case originated.
-For women working in the Texas Legislature at Austin, the problem of blatant misogyny in the legislature is well-known.
+For women working in the Texas Legislature at Austin, the problem of blatant misogyny in the legislature is well known.
 Texas Observer reporter Olivia Messer documented her own experience with sex discrimination, as well as the experiences of powerful women legislators, at the Austin Capitol, writing:

 Even the most powerful women in the Legislature experience it.
 When I started interviewing women lawmakers, they all — Republican and Democrat, House and Senate, rural and urban – said that being a woman in the statehouse is more difficult than being a man.
 Some told of senators ogling women on the Senate floor or watching porn on iPads and on state-owned computers, of legislators hitting on female staffers or using them to help them meet women, and of hundreds of little comments in public and private that women had to brush off to go about their day.
 Some said they often felt marginalized and not listened to — that the sexism in the Legislature made their jobs harder and, at times, produced public policy hostile to women.

-And it’s this legacy of a rampant “good ol’ boys’ club” in the Texas Legislature that makes Davis’ 11-hour filibuster and her gubernatorial candidacy remarkable.
+Moreover, it’s this legacy of a rampant “good ol’ boys’ club” in the Texas Legislature that makes Davis’s 11-hour filibuster and her gubernatorial candidacy remarkable.